rafaelvzago/skupper-tests/collections/ansible_collections/rhsiqe/skupper/roles/host_setup/README.md

 - **Install Helm:**
   - Installs the `helm` package using the default package manager of the target host.
   - Ensures that `helm` is present and updated.
+  - Installs the package using the script when the package is not available in the default package manager.

 ## Requirements